Refugee protesters injured after series of alleged attacks

 A further 2475 had been denied visas but had not yet sought a review.

-Nasim and her mother make part of the cohort waiting patiently since 2018 for a review of their rejected application at the Federal Court of Australia.
+Nasim and her mother are part of the cohort waiting since 2018 for a review of their rejected application at the Federal Court of Australia.

 Born in Australia, Nasim’s 10-year-old daughter just received her Australian citizenship.